The open-topped and electric version of the A110 coupe shows Alpine’s clear EV intent.

 Alpine is a company with an all-electric future – and ahead of a new range of models, the Renault-owned performance brand has now revealed an EV vision based on its existing A110 sports car.

-Making its public debut at the 2022 Paris Motor Show, the A110 E-ternité concept is designed to celebrate Alpine’s 60th birthday while showcasing the exploratory work that the firm’s engineers are doing on electric power.
+Unveiled on the eve of the French Grand Prix weekend, the A110 E-ternité concept is designed to celebrate Alpine’s 60th birthday while showcasing the exploratory work that the firm’s engineers are doing on electric power.
 The drivetrain makes use of the same battery modules as the newly launched Renault Megane E-Tech, but they had to be rearranged to squeeze into the A110’s existing chassis.

 The battery pack has an overall weight of 392kg, but Alpine says that clever construction techniques elsewhere have reduced the weight gain over a combustion-engined A110 to just 258kg.
 The pack’s 60kWh capacity allows the E-ternité to travel up to 420km between recharges.